GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Implementation Details

 \textbf{Baselines for IDGG.} \ In the IDGG task, we benchmark against a range of representative social simulators spanning different modeling paradigms.
 This setup allows for a comparative analysis of approaches, from purely neural models to those incorporating LLM-based components:

-\begin{itemize} \item \textbf{Deep Learning-Based Graph Generators.} These models are specifically designed to capture the evolution of temporal graph structures and serve as strong non-LLM baselines. (i) DGGen~\cite{DGGen}: A temporal GNN-based model for step-ahead graph prediction. (ii) TIGGER~\cite{TIGGER}: Uses probabilistic rules learned from historical interactions. \item \textbf{Hybrid LLM-based Social Simulators.} We implement a baseline based on SAGraph~\cite{sagraph_bench}, which predicts daily activity levels by fitting Gaussian distributions to historical node activity.
+\begin{itemize} \item \textbf{Deep Learning-Based Graph Generators.} These models are specifically designed to capture the evolution of temporal graph structures and serve as strong non-LLM baselines. (i) DGGen~\cite{DGGen}: A temporal GNN-based model for step-ahead graph prediction. (ii) TIGGER~\cite{TIGGER}: Uses probabilistic rules learned from historical interactions. (iii) DGGen variants: we further note that DGGen uses TGN~\cite{TGN} as its backbone to learn temporal graph embeddings.
+Following the DGGen framework, we replace the backbone with more recent temporal graph learning models~\cite{DTGB}, yielding DGGen variants with GraphMixer~\cite{graphmixer}, CAWN~\cite{CAWN}, and Dygformer~\cite{Dygformer} backbones. \item \textbf{Hybrid LLM-based Social Simulators.} We implement a baseline based on SAGraph~\cite{sagraph_bench}, which predicts daily activity levels by fitting Gaussian distributions to historical node activity.
 The predicted number of active edges determines how many source nodes are sampled per day.
-Given active source nodes, we use two LLMs to generate interaction: Qwen3-SFT and Graphia-seq. \item \textbf{LLM-Based End-to-End Simulators:} We also compare with GAG-General~\cite{peng2025gdgb}, a recent LLM-based system designed for general-purpose graph generation.
-It uses prompt engineering and chain-of-thought reasoning to simulate agent decisions and network growth.
-We set the seed graph length to 10000 edges, (closet to the prediction time),We implement GAG-General based on Llama3-8b backbone. \end{itemize}
+Given active source nodes, we use two LLMs to generate interaction: Qwen3-SFT and Graphia-seq. \item \textbf{Pure LLM-Based Simulators:} We also compare with GAG-General~\cite{peng2025gdgb}, a recent LLM-based system designed for general-purpose graph generation.
+It uses prompt engineering and ReAct to simulate agent decisions and network growth.
+We set the seed graph length to 10000 edges, (closet to the prediction time), We implement GAG-General based on Llama3-8B~\footnote{https://huggingface.co/meta-llama/Meta-Llama-3-8B} and Qwen3-8B~\footnote{https://huggingface.co/Qwen/Qwen3-8B} backbone. \end{itemize}

 We train all baseline models on the training split and generate future graphs matching the temporal extent of the test split.
 Since GAG-General only provides graph generation pipelines for Weibo Tech and Weibo Daily, we do not report its performance on the Propagate-En dataset.